nalgeon/codapi/README.md

 -   Supports dozens of playgrounds out of the box, plus custom sandboxes if you need them.
 -   Available as a cloud service and as a self-hosted version.
 -   Open source.
-Uses the AGPL license.
-Committed to remaining open source forever.
+Uses the permissive Apache-2.0 license.
 -   Lightweight and easy to integrate.

 Learn more at [**codapi.org**](https://codapi.org/)